 The history of this famous French wine in the southern Rhône is closely linked to the Roman Catholic Church.
-From 1309 to 1377 the city of Avignon was the seat of the popes and from 1378 to 1408 of two counter-popes.
-Clement V (1264-1314) was here in the year 1309 as the first pope in exile, which was followed by further six.
+From 1309 to 1377, the city of Avignon was the seat of the popes and, from 1378 to 1408, of two counter-popes.
+Clement V (1264-1314) became the first Pope in exile here in 1309, followed by six more.
 One of them was Pope John XXII (1244-1334), born in Cahors, who chose Châteauneuf Castle as his summer residence.
-He had the château extended to become a summer residence and gave important impulses to viticulture.
-He had winegrowers from the Cahors area come here to establish viticulture and produce a red wine called "Vin d'Avignon".
+He had the castle converted into a summer residence and gave important impulses to viticulture.
+He brought in winegrowers from Cahors, who established viticulture here and produced a red wine called "Vin d'Avignon".
 This was, so to speak, the predecessor of Châteauneuf-du-Pape, but this name only became common in the 19th century.
 The present-day municipality of Châteauneuf-du-Pape was called Châteauneuf Calcernier until 1893.
 The symbol of the city of Avignon with two crossed keys (those of Saint Peter) and the Pope's tiara is a reminder of this past.
 A great lover of Châteauneuf-du-Pape wine was the President of the Republic, Charles de Gaulle (1890-1970).

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz